E-commerce

 • Repeat purchase rate and LTV.

-• Confusing revenue with profit.
+• Confusing revenue and profit.

-• Ignoring the real cost of returns.
+• Ignoring the true cost of returns.

 • Underestimating support and operations.

-• Relying on a single acquisition channel.
+• Depending on a single acquisition channel.

 • Neglecting retention and brand.

-Qstomy: making business operations smoother on the customer side
+Qstomy: making business operations smoother for customers

-• Before purchase : convert better.
+• Before purchase : better convert.

-• After purchase : provide better support.
+• After purchase : better assist.

-• Over time : build better loyalty.
+• Over time : better foster loyalty.

 Summary, sources and FAQ